-• Application: Researchers must complete and submit a DPH/HSRB Application prior to initiating research activities.
-Instructions for completing the application are included on the application form.

-• Training: The HSRB requires that researchers complete training on human subject protection and privacy rights.
+- Application: Researchers must complete and submit an HSRB Application prior to initiating research activities.
+Instructions for completing the application are included on the application form. - Training: The HSRB requires that researchers complete training on human subject protection and privacy rights.
 Documentation of the completion of training must be included as part of the HSRB application.
-Online training is available from vendors such as Protecting Human Research Participants (PHRP) Online and Collaborative Institutional Training Initiative (CITI).

-Coordination with affected DHSS Divisions: Researchers must obtain the cooperation of the Divisions whose clients and data are the subjects of proposed research.
-As indicated on the application instructions, projects must be approved by appropriate Division Directors before applications are submitted to the HSRB. • Appearance at HSRB Meetings: Researcher or representatives are expected to be present (in person or by phone) when projects are being considered by the HSRB.
+Online training is available from vendors such as Protecting Human Research Participants (PHRP) Online and CITI). - Coordination with affected DHSS Divisions: Researchers must obtain the cooperation of the Divisions whose clients and data are the subjects of proposed research.
+As indicated on the application instructions, projects must be approved by appropriate Division Directors before

-• Ongoing interaction with the HSRB: Once projects are approved, researchers are required to maintain ongoing relationships with the HSRB until projects are completed, as indicated on HSRB approval letters.
+- applications are submitted to the HSRB.
+Researchers requesting protected data from the Division of Public Health (DPH) must also complete and submit a Supplemental Application to the DPH Privacy Board for Protected Data. - Appearance at HSRB Meetings: Researcher or representatives are expected to be present (in person or by phone) when projects are being considered by the HSRB. - Ongoing interaction with the HSRB: Once projects are approved, researchers are required to maintain ongoing relationships with the HSRB until projects are completed, as indicated on HSRB approval letters.
 Researchers are required to inform the HSRB Chairperson as soon as possible in the event of unanticipated problems involving risks to subjects or others.
-Electronic communication is the preferred medium with telephone follow-up, as necessary.

-• Protocol revisions: Researchers are required to report any proposed changes in approved research protocols prior to initiating them except on a temporary basis when necessary to avoid immediate hazards to subjects.

-• Continuing review and final report: Researchers are required to report to the HSRB on an annual basis (or more frequently, if warranted by the degree of risk posed by the project or when otherwise required by the HSRB) using the HSRB Report Form.
+Electronic communication is the preferred medium with telephone follow-up, as necessary. - Protocol revisions: Researchers are required to report any proposed changes in approved research protocols prior to initiating them except on a temporary basis when necessary to avoid immediate hazards to subjects. - Continuing review and final report: Researchers are required to report to the HSRB on an annual basis (or more frequently, if warranted by the degree of risk posed by the project or when otherwise required by the HSRB) using the HSRB Report Form.